 The beautiful Tuileries Gardens are the most central gardens in Paris.
-They are a natural stop after a visit of the Louvre or Musee d'Orsay at walking distance.
+They are a natural stop after a visit of the Louvre at walking distance.
 The walk from the Louvre to the Champs Elysees across the gardens is a must do.
+Top Paris gardens.

 The beautiful 28 hectares Tuileries Gardens stretch their French style alleys and lawns along the Seine river in Paris, on the right bank in between the Louvre and Place de la Concorde.
 Initially a royal garden, they have been open to the public for 450 years.
 They are called Jardin des Tuileries in French.
 We warmly recommend you the Paris triomphal way walk through the gardens and up to Arc de Triomphe.

 It is a good idea to book a hotel near Louvre Museum and Tuileries gardens, a central city district.

 Top Paris gardens.

 In 1559, Queen Catherine de Medicis moved her residence to the Louvre Palace.
 She decided to build the Tuileries close-by, a new palace with a garden modeled after the gardens of her native Florence.
 Catherine commissioned a landscape architect from Florence, Bernard de Carnesse, to build an Italian Renaissance garden, with fountains, a labyrinth and a grotto.
 The Tuileries were the largest and most beautiful gardens in Paris at the time.

 In 1664, Jean-Baptiste Colbert, the superintendent of buildings of Sun King, commissioned the landscape architect Andre Le Notre to redesign the entire gardens.
 Le Notre immediately began transforming the Tuileries into a formal garden a la francaise, a typically French style he had perfected at Versailles, based on symmetry, order and long perspectives.
 The Tuileries Palace, a historical and beautiful French Palace, was burned by the Paris Commune in 1871.